evhub/coconut/README.rst

 positional arguments:
   :source:            path to the coconut file/module to compile
-  :dest:              destination directory for compiled files
+  :dest:              destination directory for compiled files (defaults to the source directory)

 optional arguments:
   -h, --help          show this help message and exit

-  -v, --version       print version information
+  -v, --version       print coconut and python version information

   -s, --strict        enforce code cleanliness standards

-  -r, --run           run a file instead of compiling it
+  -r, --run           run the compiled source instead of writing it

-  -i, --interact      force the interpreter to start
+  -i, --interact      force the interpreter to start (otherwise starts if no other command is given)

   -d, --debug         show compiled python being executed

-  -c, --code          run code passed in as string
+  -c, --code          run code passed in as string (terminates arg list)

-  --autopep8          use autopep8 to format compiled code
+  --autopep8          use autopep8 to format compiled code (terminates arg list)

 Syntax
 ------